-The target population of the CLNM program is individuals enrolled in Medicaid, including Medicaid recipients in FFS and MCO, who are diagnosed with one or more Serious Mental

-Illness (SMI) or Severe Emotional Disturbance (SED) as defined by the State of New Mexico (criteria are listed in Appendix B, pages 45, with additional criteria on page 49).
-The CLNM program is being implemented in stages based on geographic location of providers.
-In order to be eligible for enrollment in CLNM, an individual must be enrolled in Centennial Care or Medicaid FFS, and have one or more SMI or SED.
-Once enrolled in this program, participants are referred to as members, but should not be confused with FFS recipient or MCO member, which refers to an individual's type of Medicaid participation.
+The target population of the CLNM program is individuals enrolled in Medicaid, including Medicaid recipients in FFS and MCO, who are diagnosed with Serious Mental Illness (SMI), Severe Emotional Disturbance (SED) as defined by the State of New Mexico (criteria are listed in Appendix B, beginning on page 47) or Substance Use Disorder (SUD) per the Diagnostic and Statistical Manual of Mental Disorders DSM-5 (DSM-5) described beginning on page 51 of this manual.
+To be eligible for enrollment in CLNM, an individual must be enrolled in Centennial Care or Medicaid FFS, and have one or more SMI, SED or SUD.
+Once enrolled in CareLink, participants are referred to as members, but should not be confused with FFS recipient or MCO member, which refers to an individual's type of Medicaid participation.

-If approved by HSD or the CLNM Steering Committee, Health Homes may also implement high fidelity children's Wraparound in addition to serving the members described above.
-Separate member projections and PMPM rates are developed for this population of most vulnerable children and youth ages 4-21 who meet the following conditions to be eligible for this service:
+If approved by HSD or the CLNM Steering Committee, Health Homes may also implement NM Wraparound CARES in addition to serving the members described above.
+Separate member projections and PMPM rates are developed for this population of vulnerable children and youth ages 4-21 who meet the following conditions to be eligible for this program:

-- Diagnosis of Severe Emotional Disturbance (SED) for youth younger than 18, or Serious Mental Illness for youth ages 18-21, and - Multi-system involvement, i.e. involvement with two or more systems including Juvenile Justice, Protective Services, Special Education or Behavioral Health; and - At risk of or in out-of-home placement OR previous out-of-home placement, incarceration, or acute hospitalization within a two-year period prior to evaluation, and: - Functional impairment in home, school or community, as measured by the Children and Adolescents Needs and Strengths (CANS) or Child and Adolescent Functional Assessment Scale (CAFAS).
+- Diagnosis of Severe Emotional Disturbance (SED) for youth younger than 18, or Serious Mental Illness (SMI) for youth ages 18-21, and - Current or historical multi-system involvement, i.e. involvement with two or more systems including Juvenile Justice, child welfare, special education or behavioral health; and - At risk of or in out-of-home placement OR previous out-of-home placement, incarceration, or acute hospitalization within a two-year period prior to evaluation, or is precariously housed.

 Health Homes will identify potential Wraparound clients through relationships and referrals through community stakeholders such as local CYFD Juvenile Justice and Protective Services offices, schools, Treatment Foster Care providers, residential treatment centers and MCO.
 CLNM Wraparound does not require preauthorization.
 Rather, in addition to meeting the criteria described above, a committee comprised of staff members from CYFD Wraparound, MCO and the Health Home (and optionally additional people who may inform a youth's circumstances) must approve a candidate's eligibility for Wraparound.